amidos2006/ImitatingEvolution/README.md

 python run_me.py -g zelda -o 1 -t init --conditional
 ```

-### Config File
-The config file contains the hyperparameters for the MAP-Elites algorithm.
-These suppose to be fixed between the different experiments.
-Here is a list of the hyperparameters:
-- `start_size` is the size of the starting amount of chromosomes.
-- `iterations` is the number of updates that the MAP-Elites goes through.
-- `mutation_length` is the maximum amount of tiles that can be mutated.
-- `epsilon` is the percentage of total random mutation and not derived from the trained network in case of assisted evolution.
-- `periodic_save` is the number of iterations after which the algorithm will save everything.

 ## run_inference.py
 This entrypoint runs trained model inferences on randomly generated environment maps.
 You can control what to run based on command line arguments or config file that contains these values.

-### How to run
 To run the inference file there is two basic ways.
 Either using command line argument:
 ```
 python run_inference.py -m results/es/2/binary_evol_2_8_noncond_assisted/1999/
 ```